 Chris Froome ( Team Ineos) and eventual gold medal winner Greg Van Avermaet (CCC Team), also rode the Tour that year.

 “Consider the flight to Tokyo, the time zones, seven hours time difference from Europe.
 In Rio you could do it, because you had only five hours time difference and we had a good group that did both,” Cassani said.

 “Again, the timing was different and the timing will be important when we sit at the table to study Tokyo.”

-After clearing out of Harrogate, Cassani will have time to devote to the Japanese course – which he already previewed in December 2018 – and the scheduling of his potential athletes.
+After clearing out of Harrogate, Cassani now has time to devote to the Japanese course – which he already previewed in December 2018 – and the scheduling of his potential athletes.